 One feature that not everyone is aware of is that the Echo can take media from other sources and play it over its speaker.
 In this TechJumkie article, I’m going to show you how to play music from YouTube on your Amazon Echo.

-The Echo already has a very large selection of music-playing ability built-in.
-Right out of the box, it can play Amazon Prime Music, Amazon Music Unlimited, Spotify, Pandora, iHeartRadio, TuneIn and many others with built in apps.
+The Amazon Echo already has a very large selection of music-playing ability built in that works tight out of the box.
+The Echo can play Amazon Prime Music, Amazon Music Unlimited, Spotify, Pandora, iHeartRadio, TuneIn and many other services.
 However, the Echo also has the ability to play music from other sources via Bluetooth, including YouTube.
 Of course, YouTube has other types of audio content other than music such as podcasts.